 SUBJECT: ADMINISTRATIVE EXPENSES supporting board remuneration amounts must be provided to AGLC for approval.
 7.1.5 The provision to pay for board remuneration must be set out in the licensed charity's by-laws or articles of association.
 7.1.6 Proceeds may be used to pay for meals that are provided at board meetings, community meetings and workshops.
-7.1.7 Proceeds may be used to pay for reasonable professional fees necessary for the administration of the licensed charity or sub-charities.
-7.1.8 Proceeds may be used by the licensed charity to hire a Chartered Professional Accountant (CPA) in good standing to satisfy the financial reporting requirements of AGLC. ${\rm (}$ 7.1.9 Financial statements of the licensed charity must be audited by a CPA in good standing.
-7.1.10 Approved administrative costs must normally be limited to a maximum cumulative total of 20 per cent of proceeds earned in the previous year.
+7.1.7 Proceeds may be used to pay for reasonable professional fees necessary for the administration of the licensed charity or subcharities.
+7.1.8 Proceeds may be used by the licensed charity to hire a Professional Accounting Firm (PAF) in good standing to satisfy the financial reporting requirements of AGLC.
+(Amended Jan 2025) 7.1.9 (Deleted Jan 2025) 7.1.10 Approved administrative costs must normally be limited to a maximum cumulative total of 20 per cent of proceeds earned in the previous year.
 Written AGLC approval must be obtained prior to using more than 20 per cent of proceeds on administrative costs.
 A written request must be forwarded to AGLC, providing a breakdown of the costs involved.
 7.1.11 Wages paid for charity workers are not considered administrative costs.
-Original signed by